rockettheme/docs/Docs/wordpress/themes/interstellar/demo.md

 Theme Settings
 -----

-The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a **Home outline** which is commonly referred to in WordPress as a **Style Override**.
-This can be done by navigating to **Components > Gantry 5 Themes** and finding the theme you wish to create a new outline based in.
-Once you have done this, you can select the blue **Configure** button and then navigate to **Outlines**.
-This page gives you a quick overview of any configurations for this theme.
+The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a setting outline.
+This can be done by navigating to **Admin -> Interstellar Theme -> Outlines** and selecting the **+** icon.

 You can then simply find the default outline and select the dark blue **Duplicate** button to create a new one based on the default outline used by your site.
-This will create an override, or **Style**.
+This will create an outline, or **Style**.
 This outline can have its own layout, style, and settings preferences.

 It would be a good idea for organization to name this outline something like **Interstellar - Home** as it would be used only for the front page of your site.
-In our own Demo and in the RocketLauncher we have named this Style **Interstellar - Demo** instead of **Interstellar - Home**.

 Menu Editor
 -----